 You get a better understanding of your personal history

 Our therapists tell us that they often say words to this effect to their clients: “We cannot rewrite history.
 We cannot give you a different childhood with kinder parents or a happier turn of events.
 But what we can do is to begin to understand what you still carry with you from that history.
 And start to work out how to modify, mitigate or change the affects of those things you do or the way you relate to others.”

 You learn about you

 Talking therapy helps us to learn about ourselves, and how our minds work, in a deep and broad way.
 We can then apply this new understanding of ourselves in a variety of situations.
 What’s more, therapy gives us the tools to learn how to continue to learn more about ourselves even when we have finished the sessions and are no longer seeing a therapist.
 Recent research (at the Colorado School of Medicine) showed that.
 “People who receive psychodynamic therapy continue to improve after therapy ends because the understanding they gain is global.”
 This means that it applies to their whole system, every part of their lives.

 Obviously not all therapists are created equal.
 It is important, when looking for someone to help you with your problems, that you get recommendations from people you trust, or that you spend a little time exploring who might be the right therapist for you.

-At The Awareness Centre, we have a team of experienced counsellors and psychotherapists across London.
+At The Awareness Centre, we have a team of experienced counsellors and psychotherapists at our centres in Clapham and Tooting.
 Just call 020 8673 4545 or email firstname.lastname@example.org if you would like a confidential appointment.